sharmainec/tp/docs/UserGuide.md

 * Provides a file name with a **.csv extension** in which the flashcards will be stored and exported.
 * If you want to export to a file that already exists in the *data* folder, ensure it is not opened elsewhere.
 * If you are exporting to a new file, the file will be added to the *data* folder (located in the same folder as the *lingogo.jar* file).
-* The CSV file will have **3 columns** in this order from left to right:
+* The CSV file will have **3 column headers** in this order from left to right:
   1. Language
-  1. Foreign phrase
+  1. Foreign
-  1. English phrase
+  1. English

 Examples:
 * `export myCards.csv` will save all cards in LingoGO! to a CSV file named `myCards.csv` located in the *data* folder mentioned above.